PythonBlue/racra-wwise/README.md

 - - Example: "python sound_replace.py music"

-Alternatively, as of 4-6-2025, you can also replace music segments referenced by the gameplay without replacing the raw audio by running the "sound_replace" script with a ".lst" file in the music folder containing lines in the following format:
+Alternatively, as of 4-6-2025, you can also replace music segments referenced by the gameplay without replacing the raw audio by running the "sound_replace" script with a ".lst" file (in actuality, a renamed text file) in the music folder containing lines in the following format:

 - (Gamestate Name; can be obtained either in the txtp filenames or by looking through the MusicSwitchCntr information in them):(CAkMusicRanSeqCntr number (not the bracketed number)
 - - Example: "OBJ_ZORDOOM_EVAC_PLAT_01_COMBAT:854756349"